 Where applicable, the following are labeling requirements for cannabis products produced by concentrating or extracting ingredients from cannabis plants:

 All cannabis product labels must have warning statements for customers that are readable and clearly noticeable to a consumer evaluating a package and that cannot be covered or concealed in any manner.
-Per 410 ILCS 705/55-21(h), the Department of Public Health will identify and update relevant health warnings for packaging, including any needs for particular labeling or warning requirements for cannabis products.
+Per 410 ILCS 705/55-21(h), the Illinois Department of Public Health will identify and update relevant health warnings for packaging, including any needs for particular labeling or warning requirements for cannabis products.

 Specific warnings applicable to various cannabis products are contained in Section 1300.940 of the IDOA Adult-Use Cannabis Emergency Rules.
 Note that in accordance with 410 ILCS 705/55-21, individuals other than purchasers who destroy or alter any labeling affixed to the primary packaging of cannabis products in Illinois will face appropriate penalties.